No title held at the Land Registry?

 Why would you get an office copy entry?

 You obtain an office copy entry as an owner of a property to prove that ownership if you intend to sell it.
-If you are interested in buying a property, you are also able to buy an office copy entry for it if the property has been registered.
-You can ascertain who owns the property (freeholder), whether they have leased it out to one or more leaseholders and whether there are any charges on the property, such as a mortgage from a lender that hasn’t yet been redeemed.
+If the property is registered anyone can buy an office copy entry.
+The buyer can ascertain who owns the property (freeholder), whether they have leased it out to one or more leaseholders and whether there are any charges on the property, such as a mortgage from a lender that hasn’t yet been redeemed.

 There may, for example, be restrictions which might affect registering a new mortgage.
 There may also be covenants.
 You can also learn about the history of ownership of the property and other important matters, such as any changes to its legal boundary.